griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 Note: Instead of the above, you might consider getting reference genomes and associated annotations from UCSC. e.g., [UCSC GRCh38 download](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/).

 Wherever you get them from, remember that the names of your reference sequences (chromosomes) must those matched in your annotation gtf files (described in the next section).

+---
+## PRACTICAL EXERCISE N

+Assignment: Use a commandline scripting approach of your choice to further examine our chr22 reference genome file and answer the following questions.
+* Hint: Each question can be tackled using approaches similar to those above, using the file 'chr22_with_ERCC92.fa'.

+**Questions**
+* Produce a file with only the chr22 sequence.
+* How many bases on chromosome 22 correspond to repetitive elements?
+What is the percentage of the whole length?
+* How many occurences of the EcoRI restriction site are present in the chromosome 22 sequence?

 | [[Previous Section|Installation]] | [[This Section|Reference-Genome]]      | [[Next Section|Annotation]] |
 |:---------------------------------:|:--------------------------------------:|:---------------------------:|